biohacker0/Containerized_Bio_Ml_Models/RF-Diffusion Container/rfdiffusion-guide.md

 # RFdiffusion: Complete User Guide

-A guide for using the my containerized version of RFdiffusion, a powerful protein structure generation tool developed by the Baker Lab that enables unconditional protein generation, motif scaffolding, binder design, and symmetric oligomer creation.
+A guide for using this containerized version of RFdiffusion, a powerful protein structure generation tool developed by the Baker Lab that enables unconditional protein generation, motif scaffolding, binder design, and symmetric oligomer creation.

-This is a cleaner version of official repo of theirs , making it easy to setup understand and run stuff.
+This is a cleaner version of the official repository, making it easy to set up, understand, and run experiments.

 ## Table of Contents